ryanswong/2048-reloaded/README.md

 # 2048-reloaded

-welcome yall lets make a python 2048 game on steriods.

-to get started, install pipenv.
+welcome yall lets make a python revamped 2048 game to get started, install pipenv.
 It's a more robust version of python pip

 on your terminal / cmd, type : "pip install pipenv"